allisonmachado/create-typescript-application/README.md

 npx create-typescript-application
 ```

-We recommend running through npx so that you always use the latest version.
+We recommend running through [npx][8] so that you always use the latest version.

 ## Creating an App

-**You’ll need to have NodeJS version ^16 (npm version ^8) on your local development machine**, and the created application will be targeted to the this NodeJS version as well.
+Executing `npx create-typescript-application` creates a new directory with the chosen app name inside the current folder and install the basic template dependencies via npm.

-It will create a new directory with the chosen app name inside the current folder.
-The application project structure is like:
+The new application project structure looks like:

 ```
 my-new-app